 \section{Discussion}

-We reported the first observation of cavity phonon-polaritons in the multimode USC regime.
-The light--matter coupling strength was controlled by changing the number of PbI$_6$ octahedral layers between the BA spacer layers of the perovskite, which directly affects the phonon oscillator strengths.
-In contrast to recent studies of multimode USC, which have aimed to control photonic properties in THz cavities by coupling with inorganic semiconductor (GaAs) quantum wells~\cite{Tay2023,Cortese2023,Mornhinweg2024}, our complementary approach is to utilize a deep-subwavelength cavity resonator to mediate an effective coupling between matter excitations.
-This could potentially modify the basic material properties, such as charge carrier mobilities.
-In view of potential applications in solar cells, we focused on multimode USC of phonons in thin films of lead halide perovkistes, which present strong electron--phonon interactions~\cite{Gong2018,Yamada2022,Qu2023}.
-Our cavity-mediated phonon--phonon coupling scenario reveals a novel method to controlling phonons at thermal equilibrium, without the need of external driving or phonon anharmonicities.
+We report the first observation of cavity phonon-polaritons in the multimode USC regime.
+The light--matter coupling strength was controlled by tuning the number of PbI$_6$ octahedral layers between the BA spacer layers of the perovskite, directly influencing the phonon oscillator strengths.
+Unlike recent studies on multimode USC, which have primarily focused on engineering photonic properties in THz cavities through coupling with inorganic semiconductor (GaAs) quantum wells~\cite{Tay2023,Cortese2023,Mornhinweg2024}, our complementary approach leverages a deep-subwavelength cavity resonator to mediate effective coupling between matter excitations.
+This approach has the potential to modify fundamental material properties, such as charge carrier mobilities.
+Given the relevance to solar cell applications, we focus on multimode USC of phonons in lead halide perovskite thin films, which are known to exhibit strong electron--phonon interactions~\cite{Gong2018,Yamada2022,Qu2023}.
+Our cavity-mediated phonon--phonon coupling mechanism provides a novel route for controlling phonon--phonon correlations at thermal equilibrium, without requiring external driving fields or phonon anharmonicities.